typestyle/typestyle/docs/css.md

 ![](https://raw.githubusercontent.com/typestyle/typestyle.github.io/master/images/book/marginchild.png)

-This makes it very difficult to create a maintainable layout system with margins. [](TODO: We will use them *but never in a container that has padding less than the child's margin*.
-More on this later.)
+This makes it very difficult to create a maintainable layout system if your components have external margins

+* Don't have an external `margin` on components.
+* `margin` is something that a parent should push down to put a visual seperation between its children.
+More on this later.

 ## Avoid inline
 Having an element as `display: inline` means that it completely ignores its height.
 Here is a visual difference where an element has been given a height but `inline` ignored it and `inline-block` got it.